pangz-lab/ng-cloudflare-turnstile/projects/ng-cloudflare-turnstile/README.md

 ```

 Note that you need a `secretKey` to verify the token from your server.
 This usually comes in pair when you generate from [cloudflare dashboard](https://developers.cloudflare.com/turnstile/get-started/).
 There are test tokens that are also available for development used.
-Feel free to try one.

 ```ts
 ALWAYS_PASSES = '1x0000000000000000000000000000000AA',